Nakilon/dhash-vips/README.md

         $ brew install imagemagick@6
         $ brew unlink imagemagick@7
         $ brew link imagemagick@6 --force

-* OS X El Captain and rbenv may cause environment issues that would make you do things like:

-        $ ./ruby `rbenv which rake` compare_matrixes

-    instead of just

-        $ rake compare_matrixes

-    For more information on that: https://github.com/jcupitt/ruby-vips/issues/141

 * On macOS, when you do `bundle install` it may fail to install `rmagick` gem (`dhash` gem dependency) saying: